willwearing/cypress-image-snapshot/README.md

 Run Cypress with `--env failOnSnapshotDiff=false` in order to prevent test failures when an image diff does not pass.

+### Requiring snapshots to be present

+Run Cypress with `--env requireSnapshots=true` in order to fail if snapshots are missing.
+This is useful in continuous integration where snapshots should be present in advance.

 ### Reporter

 Run Cypress with `--reporter cypress-image-snapshot/reporter` in order to report snapshot diffs in your test results.
 This can be helpful to use with `--env failOnSnapshotDiff=false` in order to quickly view all failing snapshots and their diffs.